analytics-ufcg/busminer/README.md

-# gps-stops-matcher
+# busminer
-An R package to help matching GPS bus trajectories and GTFS bus stops.
+`busminer` is an R package to help matching GPS bus trajectories and GTFS bus stops.

 ## Installation
 ```